codebytes/kubernetes-resiliency/slides/Slides.md

 ---

 ### Pod Disruption Budgets

-- Defines the minimum number of pods that must be available.
+- Define the minimum number of pods that must be available.
-- Ensures high availability during voluntary disruptions like node maintenance.
+- Ensure high availability during voluntary disruptions like node maintenance.
-- Can be specified per application or for the whole cluster.
+- Specify per-application or per-cluster pod disruption budgets.

 ---

 ### Resource Requests and Limits

-- Requests: minimum resources required by a container.
+- Requests: Minimum resources required by a container.
-- Limits: maximum resources a container can use.
+- Limits: Maximum resources a container can use.
-- Helps maintain stability by preventing resource contention.
+- Maintain stability by preventing resource contention.

 ---